Two Weight Inequality for the Hilbert Transform: A Real Variable Characterization, I: The Functional Energy Inequality

 \subsection{The Poisson Testing Inequality: The Remainder}

-Now we turn to proving the following estimate for the global part of the first testing condition \eqref{e.t1}: Decomposing the integral on the left into four terms: With $ F_J$ the unique $ F\in \mathcal F$ with $ J\in \mathcal J ^{\ast} (F)$, and using \eqref{e.P<},
+Now we turn to proving the following estimate for the global part of the first testing condition \eqref{e.t1}: Decompose the integral on the left into four terms: With $ F_J$ the unique $ F\in \mathcal F$ with $ J\in \mathcal J ^{\ast} (F)$, and using \eqref{e.P<},

 Decompose term $A$ according to the length of $J$ and its distance from $I$, to obtain:

 Decompose term $B$ according to the length of $J$ and then use the Poisson inequality \eqref{e.Jsimeq}, available to use because of goodness of intervals $ J$.
 We then obtain